 The disease undergoes spontaneous remissions and relapses at variable intervals, but most patients are worse during winter.
 The lesions may become very extensive and change to exfoliative dermatitis.

 Some patients also have involvement of the joints in a manner which resembles that of rheumatoid arthritis.

 In some cases, one or more of the nails are also involved. showing one of the following:

 - Occurrence of multiple pin-point sized pits on the surface of the nail plate.

-- Onycholysis-Separation of the nail plate from the nail bed which shows as an area of yellowish discolouration
+- Onycholysis-Separation of the nail plate from the nail bed which shows as an area of yellowish discoloration.

 - Onychodystrophy- Thickening, brownish discoloration, and irregularity of the nail plate.

 Pustular psoriasis is another variant in which the lesions are mostly superficial pustules.

 These pustules may be located over the psoriasiform plaques or even on normal skin, and contain large numbers of polymorphs.
-Bacteriologically however, such pustules are sterile.
-The lesions may be limited to the palms and/or soles only with or without fever and toxaemia, or the pustules may appear all over the body when the disease is potentially more serious and requires urgent treatment.
+Bacteriologically, however, such pustules are sterile.
+The lesions may be limited to the palms and/or soles only with or without fever and toxemia, or the pustules may appear all over the body when the disease is potentially more serious and requires urgent treatment.

-The aetiology of psoriasis is not known.
-In 10-30 percent cases it is found in more than one member of the family.
+The etiology of psoriasis is not known.
+In 10-30 percent of cases, it is found in more than one member of the family.
 The main defect seems to be in the mechanism which controls the rate of epidermal cell division.